What is a 3-Bet in Poker?

 Poker 3-Bet Example:

-Usually, the blinds will fold, and the action will return to the original raiser.
+Usually, the small blind and the big blind will fold, and the action will return to the original raiser.
 If he folds, you win the pot right there.
 If he decides to re-raise again and make a 4-bet, the action comes back to you.
 Even if he calls, you play a 3-bet pot and will have a position on your opponent for the rest of the hand, making 3-betting a powerful move and giving you initiative and the range advantage.

 ONLINE POKER: